vfarcic/vfarcic.github.io/devops23/resource-demo.md

 ---

+* We generated a base URL for requests to Heapster
 * We retrieved from Heapster the Pods from the default Namespace
 * We retrieved the name of the DB Pod
 * We retrieved the list of the available metrics